d12frosted/elpa-mirror/gnu/llm-readme.txt

 ──────────

   [Claude] is Anthropic's large language model.
 It does not support embeddings.
+It does support function calling, but currently not in streaming.
 You can set it up with the following parameters:

   `:key': The API key you get from [Claude's settings page].
 This is required.  `:chat-model': One of the [Claude models].
 Defaults to